monktastic/blog/pages/networking.md

 def tw[T](callback: Try[Unit] => Any, promise: Promise[Unit]) = Flow.fromGraph(terminationWatcher[T](callback, promise))
 ```

+It turns out there's a simpler way to implement this, but it seems I had to
+first pay my dues before finding it.

 After a few months of this you discover that your *real* problem is that
 the two main abstractions of the library (Streams and Actors) are
 not really meant to be used together: